2007 North Indian Ocean cyclone season: Extremely Severe Cyclonic Storm Sidr

 An area of disturbed weather developed near the Andaman Islands on November 9.
 It gradually became better organised as it passed to the south of the islands, and the system was designated Depression BOB 09 by the India Meteorological Department early on November 11.
 The Joint Typhoon Warning Center upgraded it to Tropical Cyclone 06B at the same time.
 Later that day, it intensified into a deep depression as it moved slowly north-westward.
 The IMD upgraded the system to Cyclonic Storm Sidr early on November 12.
+(Note: The name Sidr (Arabic: سِدْر, [sidr]) was contributed by Oman and means buckthorn (Ziziphus spina-christi) in Arabic.)
 The system then began to intensify quickly as it moved slowly northwestward, and the IMD upgraded it to a severe cyclonic storm later that day and a very severe cyclonic storm early the next day.

 As it intensified to a Category 4-equivalent cyclone on November 14, thousands of emergency officials were put on standby in eastern India and Bangladesh in advance of the storm's arrival.
 Massive evacuations of low-lying coastal areas also took place, although sheltering was only available for about 500,000 of the over 10 million residents of coastal areas.
 The IMD also issued a cyclone alert for Orissa and West Bengal on November 14.
 On the morning of November 15, the cyclone intensified to reach peak winds of 215 km/h according to the IMD, and a peak of 260 km/h according to the JTWC.
 Sidr officially made landfall around 1700 UTC later that day, with sustained winds of 215 km/h.
 A station in coastal Bangladesh reported 80 kn at 1800 UTC of 15 November 2007.
 According to media reports, the wind speed of about 200 km/h prevailed over Bangladesh coast at the time of landfall.
 It weakened quickly after landfall and the final advisories were issued early on November 16.
-The name Sidr was contributed by Oman; it is an Arabic name of a tree belonging to the Ziziphus family, specifically the Ziziphus spina-christi.

 In the post season analysis, Sidr was upgraded to a Category 5-equivalent cyclone.
 This marks the first time that there have been two Category 5-equivalent storms in the Northern Indian Ocean in a single season.